Challenges for $\Lambda$CDM: An update: Other Tensions - Curiosities

+These recent evidences of the non zero value of birefringence poses a problem for standard $\Lambda$CDM cosmology and indicates a hint of a new ingredient beyond this model.

-An axion or an axion-like particle with a weak coupling to photon as a possible source of the cosmic birefringence was investigated by Ref. \cite{Fujita:2020ecn}.
-Furthermore, birefringence inducing axion-like particles could be candidates for an early dark energy resolution to the Hubble tension \cite{Fujita:2020ecn}.
-Refs. \cite{Bianchini:2020osu,Namikawa:2020ffr} study the anisotropic birefringence and constraints are derived.
+An axion or an axion-like particle with a weak coupling to photon as a possible source of the cosmic birefringence was investigated by \citet{Fujita:2020ecn} and a two-axion alignment model with periodic potential was investigated by \citet{Obata:2021nql}. \citet{Takahashi:2020tqv} showed that if an ultralight axion coupled to photons forms domain walls due to inflationary fluctuations, the domain-wall network can explain the hint for isotropic cosmic birefringence found by \citet{Minami:2020odp}.
+This model predicts a testable peculiar anisotropic cosmic birefringence as well.
+In contrast to the approach of \citet{Fujita:2020ecn}, this scenario explains the birefringence with the photon anomalous coefficient of the axion-like particle $\sim O(1)$.
+Furthermore, birefringence inducing axion-like particles could be candidates for an early dark energy resolution to the Hubble tension \citep{Fujita:2020ecn}. \citet{Bianchini:2020osu,Namikawa:2020ffr} study the anisotropic birefringence and constraints are derived.
 The axion field fluctuations over space and time generate anisotropic birefringence.